A demolition permit is required to demolish a structure or a portion of a structure.

 - New fee rates for Demolition Permits came into effect as of 1/27/2014.
 Formerly based at the rate of $15 per $1000 assessed valuation of the structure to be demolished, Demolition Permit fees are now only $25 for accessory structures such as sheds or detached garages, and $50 for principle structures such as for homes or commercial buildings.

-- Demolition permit fee paid at time of application, in the form of cash or check only.
+- Demolition permit fee paid at time of application.

 - If you are replacing a home damaged in the past two years by fire with a new home, you will need a boundary line survey showing the existing location of the building prior to demolition if you wish to preserve the grandfathering for the footprint location.